Mrucznik/U3p5bW9uLUdhamRh/README.md

 You can configure this project by setting up environment variables:
 - PORT - port on which HTTP server will be listening on.
 - GRPC_PORT - port on which gRPC server will be listening on.
+- USE_DATABASE - true/false.
+Should service use in memory implementation or database.
+- DSN - database connection string.

 ## Project structure